ronaldmego/ronaldmego.github.io/background.md

             </div>
             <div class="responsibilities">
               <ul>
-                <li>Manage and model data for 17 million customers across home, prepaid, and postpaid products, establishing a single source of truth (SSOT) to support the Customer 360 business strategy, enhancing customer satisfaction and campaign effectiveness.</li>
+                <li>Data Governance for 17 million customers across home, prepaid, and postpaid products, establishing a single source of truth (SSOT) to support the Customer 360 business strategy, enhancing customer satisfaction and campaign effectiveness.</li>
                 <li>Develop dashboards for sales, collections, and customer support, and implement the first text mining model to analyze customer satisfaction in chatbot interactions.</li>
               </ul>
             </div>